glycerine/latch/README.md

 We call this a latch.

-The library code here provides a working latch prototype.
+The library code here provides a latch prototype to help the reader's comprehension.
 It is not as efficient or as type safe as a built-in latch would be.
+It also risks correctness and efficiency when the number of receivers is not known and fixed in advance.
 See the code at the bottom for that prototype, which only approximates the desired semantics.